hasalpha/SURF-Detector/README.md

 -------------------------
 ## Speeded Up Robust Features implementation for assignment 2 in the computer vision course using openCV

-> Shows key points in an image
+> Shows key points in an image.
 > Mainly used for similarity comparisons.